 These criteria cannot be met because of the nature of nuclear deterrence, and also because of the possibilities of nulcar war.
 The official policy of deterrence -- Mutually Assured Destruction (MAD) - as affirmed by both of the super-powers in SALT I, is based on the ability to kill large portions of either population indiscriminately.
-Even when a policy of counter-force is employed. the strategy of aiming missles at military targets, the ability to contain such a war, let alone win it, are very questinable.
+Even when a policy of counter-force is employed, the strategy of aiming missles at military targets, the ability to contain such a war, let alone win it, are very questinable.

-Mr. Laarman said that the position of nuclear pacifists, in affirming the Just War theory, must be in opposition to any use of nuclear weapons, of the original \$300,000 cost of man Larson, chief custodian at the vault A tantalizing thought is that the merely as deterrence.
+Mr. Laarman said that the position of nuclear pacifists, in affirming the Just War theory, must be in opposition to any use of nuclear weapons, of the original \$300,000 cost of building the tunnel.